Computer Guidelines for FYE Students

 Through both ITaP and ECN, students at Purdue have access to computer facilities and a wide range of software.
 However, some students like to bring their own personal computer to campus.
 For these students, FYE maintains recommendations for both hardware and software.

 Basically any modern desktop or laptop computer costing over $400, Mac or PC, is appropriate.
 Tablet style computers or Google Chromebooks (e.g., iPad/iOS, Galaxy/Android or ChromeOS) may be useful for some applications such as note-taking, but software for technical applications is largely not yet available.
-Minimum recommended specifications are listed below.
+For hardware requirements, follow the recommendations of ECN (the Engineering Computer Network).